Posted on December 1, 2013

 Under the Supremacy Clause of Article VI of the U.S. Constitution, a federal law is binding on all state and local governments so long as Congress duly enacted the law pursuant to one of its limited powers.
-When federal law removes state authority (and thus local authority) to regulate a specific subject matter, the process is called “federal preemption.”
-Federal preemption of state law is uncommon in the area of firearms regulation.
+Federal preemption of state law is uncommon in the area of firearms regulation, however.

 Congress may make its intention to preempt an area of state law clear by expressly stating its intent in the language of a statute.
-Absent such a statement, when considering a challenge to a state or local law based on the claim that regulation of the subject has been preempted by Congress, courts presume that the federal government does not intend to preempt state and local authority.1 When the challenged law is within an area of traditional state authority, the reviewing court will find preemption only when the court is “absolutely certain” that Congress intended to take away that authority.2 Courts look for the existence of a pervasive scheme of federal legislation of the particular subject, or an irreconcilable conflict between the federal regulation and the challenged law, to determine congressional intent.3
+Absent such a statement, when considering a challenge to a state or local law based on the claim that regulation of the subject has been preempted by Congress, courts presume that the federal government does not intend to preempt state and local authority.4

 States differ considerably in how and to what extent they preempt the regulation of firearms and ammunition.
 Specific questions about whether a particular type of local regulation may be preempted in any given state involve complex inquiry and analysis of existing case law.
-The summary offered here is intended to be only an overview of an intricate and highly specialized area of law.
-We are available to consult with officials and advocates on specific questions relating to their jurisdiction.
+The Law Center is available to consult with officials and advocates on specific questions relating to their jurisdiction.

 Generally, preemption occurs in two ways: through express preemption and implied preemption.
 Express preemption occurs when a state provides explicitly, in the language of a statute or constitutional provision, that it intends to remove a lower government’s regulatory authority.
 For example, the South Dakota legislature expressly preempts county legislative authority to regulate most aspects of firearms and ammunition with the following statutory language:

 No county may pass any ordinance that restricts possession, transportation, sale, transfer, ownership, manufacture or repair of firearms or ammunition or their components.
-Any ordinances prohibited by this section are null and void.5
+Any ordinances prohibited by this section are null and void.6

 The existence and degree of express state preemption of local firearms and ammunition regulation varies from state to state, as do the tests courts use to determine whether implied preemption exists.